• Skip to primary navigation

 Is the Marshmallow Meringue stable?

 Because of the addition of cream of tartar, the topping is relatively stable.
 It can definitely be piped, and it holds its shape relatively well.
+However, you may notice that it might lose a little of its volume over time, especially if you choose not to torch it.

 Help!
 My brownies came out dry.
 What did I do wrong?

 If you used cup measures as opposed to weight measures, your ingredients were probably a little off.
 As weird as this sounds, measuring cups aren’t as accurate as you think.
-For example, somebody who scoops the measuring cup into the flour will have way more than somebody who uses a spoon to scoop the flour into the same sized measuring cup.
+For example, somebody who scoops the measuring cup into the flour will have way more than somebody who uses a spoon to scoop the flour into the same-sized measuring cup.
 This is why you should really be measuring by weight with a kitchen scale instead—it’s much more reliable and completely eliminates any inconsistencies.

 Alternatively, if you measured your ingredients by weight and the brownie still came out too dry, you might have overmixed your brownie batter or overbaked the brownies.
 Overmixing the batter will allow air to get trapped in the batter and will result in dry, cakey brownies.
 Overbaking is pretty self-explanatory; make sure you remove the brownies when a toothpick inserted into the center comes out with moist crumbs sticking to it.
 If it comes out clean, you've overbaked them!